FrederikS/vertx-dependency-injection/README.md

 }
 ```

-We want to have reactive implementations so we are going to use rxjava and our `FooRepository` interface is defined like this:
+We want to have reactive implementations, so we are going to use rxjava and our `FooRepository` interface is defined like this:

 ```java
 import io.reactivex.Maybe;